limentum/limentum.github.io/_vestige/interlude-the-party.md

 "Hey, mom!"
 There’s a moment of silence as I grab a bowl out of the cupboard, as well as a box of cereal, and begin to pour.

-She speaks up, "Your friend, Tyler, seemed to be in a hurry to leave this morning, anything I should know about?"
+She speaks up, "Your friend Tyler seemed to be in a hurry to leave this morning, anything I should know about?"

 "...Not that I know of?
 Like what?"
 I questioned as I poured some milk from the fridge, grabbed a spoon, and sat at the kitchen counter.

 "Well, it’s not like we didn’t notice that you weren’t home by ten like your father asked you to be, so obviously you must have a good excuse for why you didn’t at least call to let us know you’d be late?" she replied.
 I could tell when she started talking all responsible-parent-like, it meant that she was gonna lecture me about something.

 I sighed, thinking of the right thing to say. "...Well, Tyler was going through some things... so I was trying to help him with that, I guess.
 Time just kinda flew by and I wasn’t able to get home ‘till later."